danieloneill/ArduinoCooler/README.md

 By default the code will attempt to cool the cabinet/room to 7c +- 3c.
 This "buffer" implies that if it reaches (for example) 9c in 15 minutes it will circulate rather than thaw, but also that it can cool to as low as 4c before terminating the cooling phase (otherwise it'll run until MINRUN is reached, 5 minutes).

 This expects an I2C LCD panel to be connected (particularly via LiquidCrystal_I2C) and a DHT22 (or DHT11, but you'd need to change a line of code) temperature sensor.
+It is also written for the Wiznet W5100 shield for network connectivity.

 The display will show current phase, temperature, and sensor status.